 What is endometriosis?

 I’m not a doctor and I’m not going to pretend to be one.
 If you want a really scientific breakdown watch the video below.
+(TW: clips of a cadaver).
 Otherwise, I wrote out how I usually explain endo to my friends.

-Basically, every teen / adult who has a normally functioning reproductive system and a uterus will get a period each month.
+Basically, every person who was assigned female at birth, is of reproductive age, and has a typically functioning female reproductive system will get a period each month (give or take).
 But that period is only a short window of their reproductive cycle.

-Before they get their period, their body will line their uterus with endometrium to help prepare for a potential baby.
+Before they get their period, their body will line their uterus with endometrium to help prepare for a potential pregnancy.
 If there is no pregnancy, the body sheds that tissue through a period.

 For a person with endometriosis, the endometrium doesn’t just grow in their uterus.
-It grows in the bowels, on the ovaries, on the uterus, and sometimes even in the heart or brain.
+It grows in the bowels, on the ovaries, on the uterus, in the abdominal cavity, and sometimes even in the heart or brain.

 The growth itself can be painful, oftentime fusing organs together or evolving into cysts, but the real pain comes during the period.
 Endometrium that is growing inside of the uterus can easily be shed and removed through the body via the birthing canal, whereas endometrium growing outside of the uterus has nowhere to go.